mjenior/tasktriage/README.md

 ### Notes Directory

-By default, Tasker looks for notes in `/media/matt-jenior/MJENIOR/Notes` (configurable in `analyze_tasks.py`).
+Tasker reads notes from a mounted note-taking device.
+By default, it looks for notes in `/media/matt-jenior/MJENIOR/Notes` (configurable in `analyze_tasks.py`).
+Ensure your device is connected and mounted before running analysis.

 The expected directory structure is:

 ```
 Notes/